strimzi/proposals/048-avoid-broker-restarts-when-in-recovery.md

 # Avoid broker restart when in log recovery state
-> Note: This proposal has been updated since the time it was merged.
+> Note: This proposal has been updated since its initial merge.

 This proposal describes a solution for KafkaRoller's shortcoming with brokers in log recovery.